nickwongmeyer/Udacity-Pipeline/README.md

 - ```stage_redshift.py``` copies Json data from S3 to Redshift data warehouse into the staging tables, which was operated under ```StageToRedshiftOperator``` in ```dag``` file.

-### .
-Loading the data into the structural tables set by the SQL files above
+### 3.Loading the data into the structural tables set by the SQL files above
 - ```load_dimension.py``` loads a dimension tables from data in the staging tables, which was operated under ```LoadDimensionOperator``` in ```dag``` file.

 - ```load_fact.py``` loads a fact table from data in the staging tables, which was operated under ```LoadFactOperator``` in ```dag``` file.

-###4.
-Running the quality check against the SQL queries.
+### 4.Running the quality check against the SQL queries.

 - ```data_quality.py``` runs a quality check passing the SQL query and ensure that the results match the arguments, or this step will be regarded as 'failure' under the graph.

-### 5. Ensuring all the coding are written correctly prior running the airflows.
+### 5.Ensuring all the coding are written correctly prior running the airflows.

 - ```udac_example_dag.py``` the task file to run the whole process of the airflow which provides the entire connectivities with all the plugins and operators from S3 > Redshift > the airflow.